Annytomica/cherry-mildew-detector/README.md

 ## Business Requirements

 The cherry plantation crop from Farmy & Foods is facing a challenge where their cherry plantations have been presenting powdery mildew.
 This infection can damage their cherry crops and result in significant loss in revenue.
 They are looking for a way to improve their monitoring and response to the occurrence of powdery mildew.

+1. The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+2. The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+## Hypothesis and how to validate?

+Mildew infected leaves will have clear signs of white mildew that can differentiate them from a healthy leaf.
+- Can be addressed with DL model to predict health status of leaf from leaf image(s)

+Dataset is too small and model performance and accuracy of prediction will be negatively impacted.
+- Can be addressed through augmentation of training dataset to increase sample size.

+Mildew infection is not as easily distinguished from healthy leaves on low resolution images
+- Can be addressed by comparing DL model performance between images with different image shape (resolution) using multiple .pkl files

+Visual differentiation of healthy and infected leaves can be improved by aligning leaf images in the same orientation prior to carrying out study.
+- Can be addressed by comparing Average Image, Variability Image and Difference between Averages studies before and after orientation adjustment of images.

+## The rationale to map the business requirements to the Data Visualisations and ML tasks

+- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

+## ML Business Case

 #### Powdery Mildew